 A licence extension can be authorized for a special event not adjacent to a licensed establishment (dining room, lounge and special facility licences).

-The Liquor Control Act is administered by this Department.
+The Liquor Control Act is administered by the Department of Public Safety.

 Changes To Fees

 Unless otherwise specified, Fees exclude the harmonized sales tax (HST).